IrvingGomez/PersonalWebpage/content/PhD/otherthings/_index.md

 ---
 # Course title, summary, and position.
-linktitle: About my Dissertation
+linktitle: Things to know before and during a PhD
 summary:
 weight: 1

 # Page metadata.
-title: Statistical Inference 2019
+title: Things to know before and during a PhD
 date: "2018-09-09T00:00:00Z"
 lastmod: "2018-09-09T00:00:00Z"
 draft: false  # Is this a draft? true/false